rustprooflabs/pgosm-flex/README.md

 export POSTGRES_PASSWORD=mysecretpassword
 ```

 Start the `pgosm` Docker container.
-At this point, PostgreSQL / PostGIS
+At this point, Postgres / PostGIS
 is available on port `5433`.

 ```bash